martinring/thesis/src/4-Timing.md

              e.mayPass(card) and e.from.hasAccess(card))
 ````

-We apply the desgin flow introduced in [#chap:selfie] to our case study.
+We apply the design flow introduced in [#chap:selfie] to our case study.
 As
 demonstrated in [#sec:case-study], we use the same subset of SysML^[The case study only uses block definition diagrams.] together with OCL as a specification formalism.
 Block
 definition diagrams and state machine diagrams can be given a formal semantics
 (which is not the case for all SysML diagrams), so our specifications have a